 In (15a), the two kinds of cases, the case in which someone arrives late and the case in which someone cannot come, act as the truthmakers of the complex case-clause and together form the plural referent of the entire NP.
-(15b), by contrast, refers to the kind of the situations that are truthmakers of the disjunctive case-clause.
+(15b), by contrast, refers to a single kind whose instances are the situations that are the truthmakers of the disjunctive case-clause.